 Successful applicants will be attached to M+ for three to six months in 2023, conducting independent research, preferably on a full-time basis.
 Fellows are encouraged to engage with the museum’s curatorial staff and participate in programmes at M+.
 The fellowship should result in:

 We welcome applications from individuals or groups whose areas of research are in design, architecture, or a related field.
 Applicants who intend to conduct research in Hong Kong should be Hong Kong permanent residents or have the right to live and work in Hong Kong.
 This fellowship does not constitute employment, and M+ and Design Trust will not be held accountable for the sponsorship of work visas.

-Applications are welcome from individuals based in Hong Kong or the Greater Pearl River Delta region with a background in curating and a research interest in design.
-The successful applicant must be able to secure a UK visa (Tier 4) in order to take up the Fellowship.
-Applicants should either hold a postgraduate degree in a relevant discipline or an undergraduate degree with minimum three years relevant professional work or academic research experience.
+Applicants should either hold a postgraduate degree in a relevant discipline or an undergraduate degree with a minimum of three years relevant professional work or academic research experience.
 Proficiency in spoken and written English is also required.

-- Proven ability of the candidate in undertaking advanced research.
+- proven ability of the candidate to undertake advanced research.

-The fellowship will be awarded on a competitive basis by a committee comprising representatives from the RCA and Design Trust.
+The fellowship will be awarded on a competitive basis by a committee comprising representatives from M+ and Design Trust.
 After the initial screening process, shortlisted candidates will be invited to an in-person or remote interview.

 How to Apply